jetstack/jetstack-secure-gcm/README.md

 Requirements before running `gcloud builds`:

-1. a GCP account with [workload-identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)
-   enabled.
-To create a project with workload identity enabled, you can
+1. You need a GKE cluster with [workload-identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
+You can either update your existing cluster or create a new cluster with workload identity enabled with this command:
-   run:

    ```sh
    export GKE_CLUSTER_NAME=foo